Blessingify/Adidas-Sales-Report/README.md

 - Which region and product has the lowest performance.
 - What year and month has the lowest performance.
 - What sales method are driving or hindering growth.
-- How can we optimize new strategy to improve profitability and market performance across its stores.
+- How can we optimize new strategy to improve profitability and market performance across its stores

 ### KEY INSIGHTS